AxelNatusch/backend_template/README.md

     *This will create a new file in `migrations/versions/`.*

 3.  **Review the Generated Script:** **This is a critical step!** Open the newly generated migration script in `migrations/versions/`.
 Carefully review the `upgrade()` and `downgrade()` functions.
 Autogenerate is helpful but not perfect; it might miss certain changes (like server defaults, complex constraints) or generate things you didn't intend.
 Modify the script manually if needed.
-Since we are using SQLModel, the import for that needs most-likely to be added manually.
+Since we are using `SQLModel` in the project, the import for `SQLModel` needs most-likely to be added manuall, because normally it expectes SQLAlchemy.

 4.  **Apply the Migration:** Run the upgrade command to apply the new migration script (and any other pending ones) to your database:
     ```bash